Fun Exercise Options For Your Dog

 By Rachele Baker, DVM – Most dogs (and their owners) benefit greatly from regular aerobic exercise.
 Exercise helps to keep dogs healthy and in shape.
 There are many fun exercise options for your dog.
 Some of those options will provide both you and your dog with exercise, while other options will give your dog a great workout but do not require you to exert yourself.

-This post discusses fun exercise options for your dog other than walking.
+This article discusses fun exercise options for your dog other than walking.
 I discuss walking with your dog in the second part of this three-part series called Walking With Your Dog For Health and Weight Loss.
-The first post in this series is called Is Your Dog Overweight?
+The first article in this series is called Is Your Dog Overweight?
 How To Develop A Weight Loss Plan For Your Dog.

-In the first part of this post, I will discuss some innovative exercise options that will provide both you and your dog with a workout.
-In the second part of this post, I will discuss exercise options for your dog that do not require you to exert yourself.
+In the first part of this article, I will discuss some innovative exercise options that will provide both you and your dog with a workout.
+In the second part of this article, I will discuss exercise options for your dog that do not require you to exert yourself.
 I have also included some very entertaining videos that I am sure you will enjoy.

 Fun Exercise Options For Your Dog